Appointments to the University of Oregon Board of Trustees

 How long are the terms for a trustee?
 Are there term limits?

-At-large positions have four-year terms and the campus-based positions (student, faculty, and staff) have two-year terms.
+At-large positions have four-year terms and the campus-based positions (student, graduate student, faculty, and staff) have two-year terms.
 All trustees may serve up to two full consecutive terms.
 If a trustee is appointed to fill a seat after the term has started, then that first appointment is considered a partial term, not a full term (i.e., filling out the rest of another term).

 Any other questions?